calebhyun/pickleball-point-analysis/README.md

 Evaluation:

-Performance is assessed using a classification report (precision, recall, F1-score) and a confusion matrix.
+While our Baseline model seemed to have reasonable accuracy, we noticed that the model was picking False much too often, likely because of the fact that the return team has an inherent ~10% advantage starting the point.
+However, even when the model WAS picking True, it was getting it wrong more than 50% of the time.
+This can help explain why the f1-score is so low for 'True' predictions.
+We assessed the performance using a classification report (precision, recall, F1-score) and a confusion matrix.

 Classification Report:
                precision    recall  f1-score   support